Justin Silverman ’07

 While at Johns Hopkins, Justin was a research technologist working to adapt cylindrically shaped carbon structures called nanotubes for applications including biomedical and electronics and developed algorithms to automate evaluation and identification of nanotubes in microscopy images.

-Justin is currently at Duke University on a Medical Scientist Training Program grant from the National Institute of General Medical Sciences within the National Institutes of Health.
-He has completed most of the medical school component and is now doing his Ph.D. work in computational biology related to infectious disease.
+Justin attended Duke University on a Medical Scientist Training Program grant from the National Institute of General Medical Sciences within the National Institutes of Health.
+In 2019, he earned his PhD in computational biology and bioinformatics.
 His dual degree will enable him to engage in both clinical work treating patients and computational research.
 Justin believes that Crossroads’ emphasis on independent thought will serve him well in his career.

 “That’s a prized commodity in research and in clinical work,” he says.
 “You need to be able to call things into question and ask, ‘Why is this?’
 If you’re seeing a patient, don’t just accept what the attending physician is suggesting is the best diagnosis, but really think for yourself.
 That’s something I definitely learned to do at Crossroads.”